2023 Women’s World Cup Round of 16 Betting Odds - August 11

 2023 Women's World Cup Favorites

-Need the download on the top favorites at the 2023 Women's World Cup?
-We've posted which countries have the best odds to claim the title ahead:
+Need the info on the top favorites at the 2023 Women's World Cup?
+We've posted which teams have the best odds to lift the trophy ahead:

 |Odds to Win